 The Cities for Financial Empowerment Fund’s Bank On National Account Standards Certification of Fresh Start indicates that it meets over 25 features for safe and affordable consumer transaction accounts.

 MICHIGAN CITY, IN – Today Horizon Bank announced that its Fresh Start Checking was officially certified by the national Cities for Financial Empowerment Fund (CFE Fund) as meeting the Bank On National Account Standards (2021 - 2022).
-The national safe account Standards, co-created by consumer advocates, leading national nonprofit organizations, civic leaders, and other financial institutions, designate both core and strongly recommended features that ensure low cost, high functionality, and consumer safety.
+The national safe account Standards, co-created by consumer advocates, leading national nonprofit organizations, civic leaders, and other financial institutions, designate core and strongly recommended features that ensure low cost, high functionality, and consumer safety.

 Key features of Fresh Start Checking include a monthly cost of only $5, no minimum balance requirement, unlimited check writing, the ability to pay bills and make purchases, and federal deposit insurance.
 Fresh Start Checking is available in every one of Horizon’s branches across in Indiana and Michigan.